Exploring investor behavior in Bitcoin: a study of the disposition effect: Background

 \subsection{Technical Analysis and Indicators}

-Next to the average price indicator inspired by T. Odean~\cite{Odean1998}, we also apply well-known technical analysis (TA) methods and related indicators, which are applied in established, traditional markets.
-This approach is assumed reasonable as previous research categorises Bitcoin as a speculative asset rather than as any means of payment ~\cite{Glaser2014,Baur2015,Chu2015,Mullan2014,VanWijk2013,Tu2015,Chuen2015a}.
+Next to the average price indicator inspired by \cite{Odean1998}, we also apply well-known technical analysis (TA) methods and related indicators, which are applied in established traditional markets.
+This approach is assumed reasonable as previous research categorizes Bitcoin as a speculative asset rather than as any means of payment ~\citep{Glaser2014,Baur2015,Chu2015,Mullan2014,VanWijk2013,Tu2015,Chuen2015a}.

-Technical analysis and the underlying technical indicators are used to investigate and examine a stock market from a purely statistical point of view and therefore plays a fundamental and similarly valuable role in the daily work of financial analysts~\cite{Kirkpatrick2007}.
-Murphy~\cite{Murphy1999} explains the universal valid principles of TA and defines it as follows:
+Technical analysis and the underlying technical indicators are used to investigate and examine a stock market from a purely statistical point of view and therefore play a fundamental and similarly valuable role in the daily work of financial analysts~\citep{Kirkpatrick2007}. \cite{Murphy1999} explains the principles of TA and defines it as follows: \textit{``Technical analysis is the study of market action, primarily through the use of charts, for the purpose of forecasting future price trends.''}

 The role of TA is to help analysts to determine when various markets have turned in a primary way.
-The aim is to identify trends at the very earliest stage to maintain the investment posture until indicators determine that the trend has reversed~\cite{Pring2014}.
-Key assumptions in TA are built on the principles presented in the literature as follows~\cite[p.~7]{Caginalp2003}:
+The aim is to identify trends at the earliest stage to maintain the investment posture until indicators determine that the trend has reversed~\citep{Pring2014}.
+Key assumptions in TA are built on the principles presented in the literature as follows~\citep{Caginalp2003}:

-\begin{enumerate} \item \textbf{Price trends tend to persist}, essentially capturing the momentum concept, stating the supply/demand ratio is slowly varying. \item \textbf{Market action is repetitive}, conceptualising the fact of recurring patterns in price charts that are evolving over time due to the consequence of investors' reactions. \end{enumerate}
+\begin{enumerate} \item \textbf{Price trends tend to persist}, essentially capturing the momentum concept, stating the supply/demand ratio is slowly varying. \item \textbf{Market action is repetitive}, conceptualizing the fact of recurring patterns in price charts that are evolving due to the consequence of investors' reactions. \end{enumerate}